MateoRuedaMolano/NLG-project/README.md

 ### **Neural GEC Systems with unsupervised pre-training on synthetic data by Grundkiewicz et al.**

--Word level operations:
+* Word level operations:
-- Substitution using spellcheckers
+    * Substitution using spellcheckers
-- Deletion
+    * Deletion
-- Insertion with random words
+    * Insertion with random words
-- Swapping with the next word (word(i+1))
+    * Swapping with the next word (word(i+1))

--Character level operations: Similar to word operations
+* Character level operations: Similar to word operations

 ### **A simple recipe for Multilingual Error Correction by Rothe et al.**

--Word level operations:
+* Word level operations:
-- Lowercase a word
+    * Lowercase a word
-- Uppercase the first letter of a word
+    * Uppercase the first letter of a word

 ## Data
-Seed Corpus: Wikipedia, scraped on 1st of May 2020.
+**Seed Corpus:** Wikipedia, scraped on 1st of May 2020.
 Data paragraphs were cleaned and separated into sentences.

 ## Approach